Updated: Sep 28

-While some types of stress can be healthy, like breaking suddenly to avoid an accident, chronic stress is not one of the healthy kinds.
+While some types of stress can be healthy, like braking suddenly to avoid an accident, chronic stress is not one of the healthy kinds.
 Think of it this way: does your stress ease up after the triggering event is over?
 Or is your stress more of a repetitive, consistent state of being?

 If you answered “yes” to the latter, it may be time to focus on finding healthy ways to manage your stress.
 Finding effective stress management techniques can improve your physical and mental health in the process.